 The worst student pilot mistake is to misjudge the height while descending over the runway.

-Too often I misjudged the height and made bad landings.
+Too often, I misjudged the height and made terrible landings.

-While you are descending over the runway everything happens so quick that you cannot figure out which is the right time to flare.
+While you are descending over the runway, everything occurs so quickly that you might not figure out which is the right time to flare.

-Either you flare too early or too late, in both scenarios, you will have a bad touchdown.
+Either you flare too early or too late; in both scenarios, you will have a lousy touchdown.

-If you flare too early you will have a bounced landing, if you flare too late your aircraft may float and have a bounced landing.
+If you flare too early, you will have a bounced landing.
+Likewise, if you flare too late, your aircraft may float and have a bounced landing.

-As you will practice you will improve too.
-Focus on how to judge the height and the right to flare will improve your landing.
+As you will practice, you will improve too.
+Focus on how to judge the height, and the right moment to flare will develop your touchdown.